Emil Lewis Holmdahl: Yaqui Wars and good samaritan

-Zapata Revolt and Promotion to Major
+Zapata Revolt and promotion to Major

 In early 1912, Holmdahl was Promoted to major, and was put in charge of 1,000 irregular horsemen under the command of General Juvencio Robles.
 The troops entrained to Juárez, then to Mexico City, and on the long railroad passage.
 The expedition was against General Emiliano Zapata, who had revolted against Madero's government.
 The expedition assembled troops and supplies in preparation for the campaign.

-With considerable prescience, Holmdahl smuggled the first in a series of letters out of Mexico to his mother in Oakland.
-She in turn forwarded them to the Adjutant General of the United States Army in Washington D.C., George Andrews.
-They were written in his fine flowing hand, on stationary hand of the Hotel St. Francis and dated March 4th, 1912.
+Holmdahl smuggled the first in a series of letters out of Mexico to his mother in Oakland.
+She in turn forwarded them to the Adjutant General of the United States Army in Washington, D.C., George Andrews; they had been written on stationery hand of the Hotel St. Francis and were dated March 4, 1912.
 His first missive was a request for a commission as an officer in a regiment of US Volunteers, "in case you should see fit to organize troops for service in Mexico".
-He detailed his military record in the US army and his campaigns in Mexico, Holmdahl wrote "Speak and read Spanish, know almost every trail from boundary line down, know the way of people and all about troops way of fighting".
+He detailed his military record in the US army and his campaigns in Mexico; Holmdahl wrote "Speak and read Spanish, know almost every trail from boundary line down, know the way of people and all about troops way of fighting".
 Requesting service in a mounted unit as a scout or guide, he added "If no commission open will be only pleased to serve my country in any capacity you see fit.
 I am 28 years of age, single and in excellent health."
-6 months later the war office responded on August 23, the War office replied.
+Six months later, on August 23, the War Office replied.
 Writing to a post office in Nogales, Arizona, they informed him his letter "has been placed on file...for consideration in the event your services should be required".
-As Zapata's rampaging bands swept across Mexico and with the usage of Guerrilla warfare and brutality, they caused caused chaos all throughout the country.
-Holmdahl was sent Torreón to fight against Zapata.
+Zapata's faction, having considerably grown due to the influx of new rebels into its ranks, now controlled much of southern Mexico: this control, alongside Zapata's men's continued use of guerrilla, was cause of unending worries for the Madero-led central government.
+Holmdahl and his troop were thus sent to Torreón to fight against Zapata.